 When selecting a digital wallet, choose one that offers two-factor authentication.
-This gives an extra layer of protection for your funds as it requires an additional screen of verification before any transaction is concluded.
+This gives an extra layer of protection for your funds as it requires an additional verification screen before any transaction is concluded.
 Usually, the digital wallet will request a two-factor verification code when access is requested.

 4. Encrypt Your Digital Wallet

-Together with two-factor authentication, it is a great idea to encrypt your digital wallet to protect yourself from the threat of being hacked.
+With two-factor authentication, it is a great idea to encrypt your digital wallet to protect yourself from being hacked.

 With encryption, you can set a unique password that locks your crypto when any third party attempts to access it.
-Hackers will be unable to access your crypto unless they have your access password.
+Hackers cannot access your crypto unless they have your access password.

 5. Backup Your Wallets

 Some digital wallets offer traders the opportunity to back up their data.
-This is particularly handy as you still can access your funds in the event of a software or computer failure.
-Backups are also helpful in retrieving your funds if ever they get lost.
+This is particularly handy as you can still access your funds if software or computer fails.
+Backups are also helpful in retrieving your funds if they ever get lost.
 Traders usually have multiple backup devices that make it easier to recover and access their data.

 6. Use Multi-Signature Features

 If you are storing substantial amounts of crypto, it is advisable to use a multi-signature wallet.
 Many of the digital wallets on the market have this feature.
-If it is activated on your wallet, it will request the digital signature of multiple authorized users of that wallet before allowing access into the wallet.
+If it is activated on your wallet, it will request the digital signature of multiple authorised users before allowing access.

-In turn, this makes it extremely difficult for hackers to infiltrate and access your crypto, as access is only granted once all authorized users have approved the login to that digital wallet.
-When looking for a digital wallet, always check if that wallet has the multi-signature feature available.
+This makes it extremely difficult for hackers to infiltrate and access your crypto, as access is only granted once all authorised users have approved the login to that digital wallet.
+Always check if that wallet has the multi-signature feature available when looking for a digital wallet.

 7. Update Your Software